 Whether you call it a kimono, poncho, wrap, cape or shawl – you should have one of these in your wardrobe.

-Winter is here and while spring may be right around the corner, there are still plenty of cool/cold days left.
-The newest trend is the super versatile cape.
-Some may call it a wrap, shawl, or kimono, but no matter what the name, you will want to have one in your wardrobe.
+Fall is here already and winter on the way — with plenty of cold days ahead!
+A trend started by Hollywood celebrities a couple years ago is the super versatile cape.
+Some may call it a wrap, shawl, duster or kimono, but no matter what the name, you will want to have one in your wardrobe.
 This multi-faceted piece of clothing is perfect for cold winter days because it keeps you warm but is also free flowing enough that you can move easily.

 I love to wear my poncho with jeans and a basic t-shirt or tunic.
 The Tamara Fun Velvet Burnout Kimono can really jazz up a simple black dress or some palazzo pants.
 The beauty above is worn over the Cruise shirt-dress extender in light brick (pictured below, sold separately).

 The wrap/shawl/kimono can be worn year round as long as you pair it with the right accessories and wardrobe staples that are sure to be in your closet.
 The burnout kimono would work best for spring for summer but can easily be worn in the winter with a long sleeve shirt or turtleneck.
 The lace poncho can be changed by adding a different color top underneath it.

 Also, see this collection of popular items in ruffles and lace.